Azure/azure-powershell/documentation/migration-guides/Az.4.1.0-migration-guide.md

 ```

 ### `Remove-AzStorageDirectory`
-When remove sub File Directorys with parent Diretory object and -Path, Can't input -Path from pipeline with type (string) match anymore.
+When removing sub File Directories with parent Directory object and -Path, Can't input -Path from pipeline with type (string) match anymore.

 #### Before
 ```powershell